 Living Inside the Postcard

-- Feb 27
+- Feb 20

 - 2 min read

-Years ago, I once saw a postcard of a beautiful temple in Japan — the elegant vermilion pagoda of Seiganto-ji standing quietly before the mountains, with the soft white ribbon of Nachi Falls flowing gently in the background.
+Years ago, I once saw a postcard of a beautiful temple in Japan — the elegant vermilion pagoda of Seiganto-Ji standing quietly before the mountains, with the soft white ribbon of Nachi Falls flowing gently in the background.

 At that time, it was simply a beautiful image.

-I did not know where exactly it was, nor did I imagine that one day I would stand there myself.
+I did not know exactly where it was, nor did I imagine that one day I would stand there myself.

 But slowly, as we walked up toward the temple, the clouds began to open.
-And by the time we reached the top, the sky had cleared into a beautiful blue.

-Standing there, I suddenly realized something.
+Standing there, looking out at the pagoda and the waterfall beyond, I suddenly realized something.

-The scene in front of me — the pagoda, the mountains, the quiet waterfall behind it — was the very image I had once seen on that postcard years before.
+The scene in front of me — the pagoda, the mountains, and the quiet waterfall behind it — was the very image I had once seen on that postcard years before.

 Except now, it was not a picture.